electronick/enum_column/README.txt

     Enumeration.columns_hash['color'].limit
     or
     @enumeration.column_for_attribute(:color).limit

     Will yield: [:red, :blue, :green, :yellow]

-If you assign a string to the column, it will be converted to a symbol if it's valid, and nil otherwise, so if this is the only way you populate color, validates_presence_of may be the only validation you need.

-    Enumeration.new(:color => "red") (color will be :red) Enumeration.new(:color => "infrared") (color will be nil)

 In views:

-  You can use the enum_select helper to generate input for enumerated attributes:
+  You can use enum_select helper to generate input for enumerated attribute as:

      <%= enum_select(@enumeration, 'severity')%>
      or